8 herbs and supplements for depression

-Medications and counseling can relieve symptoms, but some herbs and supplements may also help.
+Medications and counseling are conventional ways to alleviate the symptoms of depression.
+However, some herbs and supplements may also help.

 Herbs and supplements

 Some herbs, essential oils, and supplements have shown promising effects for people with depression.

 The use of complementary therapies continues to gain popularity, as people look for more natural methods of managing their health.

 However, herbal does not always mean safe or effective, and knowing which products to choose can save a lot of time and money.

 In the United States, the Food and Drug Administration (FDA) do not monitor herbs in the same way as food and drugs.
 As a result, manufacturers are not always 100 percent clear about the quality or purity of their product.

 Research suggests promise for some supplements in treating mild-to-moderate depression.
 These are some of the supplements that people most widely use:

 St. John's wort is also known as Hypericum perforatum.
 This plant has been a common herbal mental health treatment for hundreds of years.
 However, people must use caution if they chose to try it as a potential treatment for depression.